“I’M GETTING TRADED?” I practically choke the life out of my cell phone, I’m clutching it so hard.

 “This hasn’t been released to the press yet.
 They’re waiting until you get to Chicago to make the announcement.
 But Ty Mathews needs shoulder surgery, and he’ll be out for the entire season.
 That’s why they want you.
 They know you can take them to the playoffs.”

-I need to think about this.
-To give me time, I walk to the fridge, pop open a Corona, slug down a healthy gulp.
+To give me time to think, I walk to the fridge, pop open a Corona, slug down a healthy gulp.
 “Keep talking.”

 “You have one more year left in your contract.
 You do well in Chicago, and the sky’s the limit.
 You’ll be able to name your own salary.
 Every team in dire need of a starting quarterback will want to snap you up.”

 Yeah, but in the meantime, I wouldn’t have a starting position, would I?
 I’d only be a temporary replacement.
 Once Ty Mathews heals, he’ll get his position back and I’ll be back to being number two.
-Seven years into my NFL career, I should be a starter, not a fucking backup.
+This far into my NFL career, I should be a starter, not a fucking backup.
 “I don’t know, Marty.”

 “I know how you feel.
 You want to be number one.
 Well, this is your best shot.
 The Chicago Outlaws is the best team in the league.
 Lots of eyeballs will be on you.
 If you do a good job, other teams will come calling, and you’ll get better endorsement deals.”

 With all the success I’d had this last year, I’d hoped some companies would ask me to hawk their products.
 But the only thing I’d endorsed this season had been a crappy, no-name razor.
-I want something bigger, something that will put plenty of zeros with double digits in front of them in my checking account.
+I want something bigger, something that will put plenty of zeros in my checking account, with double digits ahead of it.
 I also need that number one starting spot, because the way I’m going?
 No way will I make the Hall of Fame.
 This move would not be a guarantee I’d get there, but, Marty is right, it’d be a step in the right direction.
 I finish the brew, crumple up the can, toss it in the recycling bin.
 “Okay.”